QUUS-TheSmallCodeTeam/yosoonshidae_ranking_server/README.md

 # Moyo Mobile Plan Ranking API

-This FastAPI application provides an API for preprocessing, training, and ranking mobile phone plans based on various features using the Spearman correlation method.
+This FastAPI application provides an API for preprocessing and ranking mobile phone plans based on various features using the Cost-Spec ratio method.

 ## API Endpoints